-Shade is always a problem, because so few plants grow well in it.
-Carpeting shady spots beneath trees and larger shrubs is probably the most common need around the garden, and luckily we have a selection of tough plants that will do the job perfectly.
+Shade is always a problem, because so few plants grow well in it and carpeting shady spots beneath trees or larger shrubs is probably the most common need around the garden.
+Luckily we have a selection of tough plants that will do the job perfectly.
 The result is a carpet of green, instead of a desert of soil and dead leaves.

 Hot, dry areas, especially if the soil is shallow and sandy, are always hard places to fill with plants, and yet they are often right out on display.
 You can eliminate these dull eyesores by planting suitable low-growing drought-tolerant plants that will bring foliage and flowers, thriving where nothing else will grow.